 ©copyright 2013 The Brochs of Coigach Limited, All Rights Reserved

-Two holiday houses in Scotland's greatest landscape - sanctuaries from modern life echoing the Iron Age
+Two amazing holiday houses in Scotland's greatest landscape

-Scàl's Broch is a one bedroom refuge from everyday life.
-It has an open plan kitchen and a huge dining and sitting area that is 8 metres long and 6 metres wide.
-The main area and the spacious bedroom showcase works by Scotland's leading contemporary artists.
-The luxurious bathroom contains a wonderful sauna.
+Scàl's Broch is a one bedroom hide-away.
+It has an open plan kitchen, dining and sitting area that is 8 metres long and 6 metres wide.
+The bedroom is also huge, and so is the bathroom which has a sauna, too.
+All around you, there are pictures by some of Scotland's leading contemporary artists.

-Scottish Field calls The Brochs of Coigach "A modernist wonder echoing the Iron Age".
-Red Magazine presents them as "The Best of Britain for a Wilderness Getaway".
-The German travel magazine MERIAN lists them as "One of the World's 100 Dream Destinations for Two".
-The Royal Incorporation of Architects (RIAS) chose The Brochs as "One of the best buildings in Scotland 2011".
-And The Civic Trust thinks they are one of the best new developments in Scotland "for design and cultural, social and economic contribution to the local community."
+And if you need any more reasons to visit The Brochs, Red Magazine wrote that we are "The Best of Britain for a Wilderness Getaway".
+The German travel magazine MERIAN lists us as "One of the World's 100 Dream Destinations for Two".
+The Royal Incorporation of Architects (RIAS) named The Brochs as one of the best new buildings in Scotland in 2011.
+That was the year when we started.
+And The Civic Trust thinks the Brochs are one of the best new developments in Scotland "for design and cultural, social and economic contribution to the local community."
+Our favourite is Scottish Field's description of The Brochs as one of "the most memorably eclectic self-catering property in the country".

 Reiner & Sheileagh Luyken, Achiltibuie, Ross-shire, Scotland